-This depends upon the particular situation you’re facing.
+This depends on the particular situation you’re facing.
 If you intend to exercise your right to silence and refuse to answer any police questions, it’s not necessary to have a lawyer present with you.

 Should I participate and answer questions in a video recorded interview?

 You may think that by refusing to participate in an interview indicates that you have things to hide or a guilty conscience.
 It’s important to understand that every person has a legal right to silence and a right to refuse to answer police questions.
-A Magistrate or jury can make no adverse inference or finding from the fact that an accused person chooses to exercise that legal right to silence.
+A Magistrate or jury can make no adverse inference or find from the fact that an accused person chooses to exercise that legal right to silence.
 To do so would render that legal right as being meaningless.

-No person can be forced to be placed into a situation where they might say something adverse to their already delicate and fragile situation.
+No person can be forced to be placed in a situation where they might say something adverse to their already delicate and fragile situation.
 Often, simply making a mistake by providing a wrong name of another person, giving an incorrect time or date, or coming across as nervous, aggressive or untrustworthy during the interview is enough for the prosecution to rely on at trial.

 It’s important to be aware that the burden of proving guilt rests at all times with the prosecution.
 The right against self-incrimination is fundamental to our criminal justice system.